bndtools/bnd/CONTRIBUTING.md

 have a number of test cases.
 The test cases for `biz.aQute.bndlib` are however in the `biz.aQute.bndlib.tests` project for historical reasons.
 Take a look at existing tests for inspiration.
 Run the full build including all the tests in your branch before submitting a pull request.
-Having Travis CI set up for your fork repo is quite a help here.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
 We use Eclipse and all the projects have Eclipse `.settings` which